Wilton Risk of Injury to a Minor Lawyer

 No matter how hard parents try to protect their children, sometimes kids are put into dangerous situations.
 To try to protect some of the most vulnerable members of society, Connecticut lawmakers have passed statutes designed to minimize the risk of injury to children.

 However, in spreading a net to catch dangerous behavior, law enforcement personnel often end up catching and charging those who pose little or no danger.
-As the best Wilton Connecticut criminal lawyers and attorneys understand, an arrest of Risk of Injury to a Minor under CGS 53-21 carries penalties that include ten or more years in prison.
+As the best attorneys understand, an arrest of Risk of Injury to a Minor under CGS 53-21 carries penalties that include ten or more years in prison.

 Therefore, it is important for anyone arrested for Risk of Injury/Child Endangerment to consult with an experienced domestic violence attorney as soon as possible.
 A Wilton risk of injury to a minor lawyer can provide guidance and help fight this very serious criminal charge.

 Although offenses of this type are often referred to as child endangerment, the Connecticut statute involved in most cases uses the term “risk of injury,” and it includes minor children under the age of 16.
 Section 53-21(a) of the Connecticut penal code defines three different types of violations.
 The first prohibits generally placing a minor in a situation that is likely to harm the child’s health or morals.

 Since it can be argued that many different types of conduct potentially pose a risk to the health or moral character of a child, law enforcement officials may take great latitude in bringing charges under this provision and it is essential to work with a lawyer who understands how to defend against such tactics.

 What is Risk of Injury to a Minor?